 - It interacts with adhesion molecules that participate in the implantation of embryos.

 In terms of pregnancy follow-up, the patient should have all recommended ultrasounds to assess the growth of the baby, the amount of amniotic fluid, and the functioning of the placenta.

 Occasionally, the specialist may order rest depending on the results obtained.
 In addition, the patient should also have blood tests done to evaluate the anticoagulant function.

 Thrombophilia may be diagnosed during a process of assisted reproduction.
 Failing to get pregnant, couples go to a fertility clinic where they begin testing for the cause of not being able to conceive.

 Thrombophilia tests are usually performed after several in vitro fertilization (IVF) failures without any other apparent cause.

-It is important to study thrombophilias before resorting to ovodonation, unless the cause of infertility is the low ovarian reserve.
-If donor eggs are used in women with thrombophilia, implantation failure and recurrent miscarriages will occur as well.
+It is important to study thrombophilias before resorting to egg donation unless the cause of infertility is a low ovarian reserve.
+If donor eggs are used in women with thrombophilia, implantation failure, and recurrent miscarriages will occur as well.

 If it is found that the patient suffers from thrombophilia, the strategy to follow will be to schedule aspirin and heparin during controlled ovarian stimulation.